Is a poor onboarding process costing your business?

 Of course, there are also a number of challenges which come with implementing a successful onboarding program in your business.
 Though we may wish it, not everything runs as smoothly as the way we plan it.

-Establishing a Good Onboarding Process
+Establishing Good Processes

-Of course, knowing that you need a good onboarding process and actually establishing one in your business is a very different kettle of fish.
 The exact process will vary widely depending on your industry, business structure and company culture.
 In fact, it is important to remember that the ‘perfect’ onboarding program can differ widely from company to company.